Afrazsajid/musicplayer/README.md

 So, why should you hire me?
 Because behind every function, behind every line of code, lies a story of growth, resilience, and an unwavering passion for web development.
 With GroovyTunes as just the beginning, imagine the possibilities when you bring me onto your team – together, we'll create something truly spectacular.

 Ready to embark on this journey with me?
 Let's make magic happen! 🚀

+### Update:

+Added new features for changing songs and managing music, but ran into a snag.
+Works fine on my server, but not online.
+Turns out, the app relies on folder structures for data, which doesn't fly online without a JSON file.
+Currently working on a fix to make it play nice everywhere!